 On paper, noted Prof. Hankivsky, Ukraine looks good.
 Ukraine is signatory to many of the international agreements that obligate the government to provide equal opportunities and treatment for women and men in areas of education, healthcare, employment, justice.
 The government of Ukraine has expressed commitments to stop trafficking of women, prosecute violence against women and eliminate sexual harassment in the workplace.

 The reality, however, is different.
-There are few resources for the implementation and execution of thesebook_cover commitments, including the lack of desire, lack of leadership and full social acceptance that it is necessary to do so.
+There are few resources for the implementation and execution of these commitments, including the lack of desire, lack of leadership and full social acceptance that it is necessary to do so.
 A generalized social norm of disrespect for the abilities of women, active derision, and tolerance of abuse against women is prevalent in Ukrainian society overall, including among many of the country’s leaders, the very people tasked with guiding gender policies.
 The breakdown of social and family support systems, longstanding unemployment, a diminished welfare state, increased substance abuse and homelessness are among the elements dramatically influencing gender roles and relations.

 Particularly worrisome is the rapid and unprecedented disinformation campaign STOP Gender! that arose in Ukraine in 2010, shortly after the election of Viktor Yanukovych to the presidency.
 Marked by technically sophisticated websites, videos, widespread distribution of glossy brochures and leaflets, and virulent letter-writing efforts to intimidate elected officials, even foreign governments, the STOP Gender! campaign derides the goal of gender equality in particular, and many basic tenets of human rights in general.